 Equations S1 and S2 performance

 At continental scales, it is impossible to validate equations S1 and S2 in a traditional sense.
 To broadly verify that our calculations make sense, we extend previous work by (16), who used Tokunaga network scaling in the northeastern US to quantify relative headwater contributions to downstream discharge.
 Tokunaga ratios represent the average number of upstream ephemeral reaches that flow into the average reach per stream order (16, 24).
-Assuming that discharge accumulates downstream, relative ephemeral Tokunaga ratios should be approximately similar to our routing calculations, i.e. if 50% of upstream rivers are ephemeral, than approximately 50% of streamflow is ‘ephemerally sourced’ in a perfectly gaining watershed.
+Assuming that discharge accumulates downstream, relative ephemeral Tokunaga ratios should be approximately similar to our routing calculations, i.e. if 50% of upstream rivers are ephemeral, than approximately 50% of streamflow is ‘ephemerally sourced’ in a perfectly gaining drainage system.

 Here, we use Tokunaga ratios to calculate the average number of upstream ephemeral rivers per stream order, using network length rather than number of reaches due to the artificial paths necessary to incorporate lakes and reservoirs into the drainage network (22).
 When compared against our equation S1 results (Fig S1c), this analysis confirms that our results are generally in line with those anticipated by network scaling theory.